Sam9875/Egocentric-VIsion-/(Understanding_Code)README.txt

 - `VSLBase`: A baseline model using GloVe embeddings.
 - `VSLNet`: An enhanced version that includes a **Query-Guided Highlighting** mechanism.

-**NOTE** While working with vslbase, we changed three files to convert it to vslbase (runner, main,vslnet) All three files we have uploaded in the directory, so while working with runtime, you need to change the three while to run your code with vslbase
+**NOTE** While working with VSLbase, we changed three files to convert it to VSLbase (runner, main,VSLnet) All three files we have uploaded in the directory, so while working with runtime, you need to change the three while to run your code with VSLbase

-Each model was trained using two different features:
+Each model was trained using pre-extracted features of models like:
-- **Omnivore features** (official Ego4D pre-extracted)
+- **Omnivore** (official Ego4D pre-extracted)
-- **EgoVLP features**
+- **EgoVLP**

 So, in total, there are **6 different scripts** representing:
 1. Omnivore + VSLBase